PrincetonUniversity/STELLOPT/README_mscompile.md

 ======

-You can either use the MSYS version of MSMPI, or you can install it yourself.
-I have tested both, and there was no difference in the IMPLICIT type error above.
-The tests work for both.
+I recommend using the MSYS version of MSMPI - it is more up to date (version 10+), and includes the below bug-fixes
+- After installing mingw-w64-x86_64-msmpi follow the instructions in README_msmpi.md before proceeding

+- if you just want to test a local installation, then you can follow these instructions.

------ the MSYS version comes with headers for fortran mpi
+----- the MSYS version comes with headers for fortran mpi: you have to manually compile the fortran codes (see  README_msmpi.md)

 Instructions for installing MS-MPI yourself: